minangajayasekera-ops/Mccabe_Thiele_Distillation_Simulator/README.md

 ```
 jupyter notebook
 ```
-- Then open Heat_exchanger_GUI.ipynb and run the code.
+- Then open mccabe_thiele.ipynb and run the code.
-- When the Tkinter GUI pops up input your values and choose the configuration.
+- When the Tkinter GUI pops up input your values.
-- Click "update plot" to see the temperature profile with the pipe schematic.
+- Click "update plot" to see the McCabe-Thiele constrcution with the number of stages.

 ---

 # Future Improvements
-- Efficiency metrics
+- Multi-component distillation
-- Embedding NTU effectiveness
-- Shell and Tube configuration
+- Overall and Murphree efficiency factors
-- Transient (unsteady state) behaviour
+- Energy balances including reboiler duty

 Developed by **Minanga Jayasekera**